CRaC/docs/README.md

 ### org.crac

+`jdk.crac` API is available only in JDKs and JREs with C/RaC implementation.
+So an arbitrary Java distribution will not be able to build and run a code that uses this API.

+[org.crac](https://github.com/org-crac/org.crac) is designed to provide smooth C/RaC adoption.
-[org.crac](https://github.com/org-crac/org.crac) allows a C/RaC-aware application to be built and run on any Java8+ implementation.
+It allows a C/RaC-aware application to be built and run on any Java8+ implementation.

-It is a library that totally mirrors C/RaC API in own package.
-It passes all requests to the  C/RaC implementation in JDK if one available.
+For compile-time, `org.crac` API totally mirrors `jdk.crac` API.

+For runtime, org.crac uses reflection to detect C/RaC implementation availability.
+If the one is presented, all requests to `org.crac` are passed to the `jdk.crac`.
-When the JDK doesn't have C/RaC implemenation, `org.crac` redirectes everything to a dummy implementation that allows the application C/RaC support to run but don't benefit from C/RaC.
+It the one is not available, all requests are forwarded to a dummy implementation that allows an application to run but not to use C/RaC:
+* resources can be registered for notification,
+* checkpoint request fails with an exception.

 ## Implemenation details